Race & Social Justice Coalition

 Community education

-The coalition has read over two dozen books and watched several films and documentaries over the course of its weekly discussion group.
+The coalition has read nearly three dozen books and watched several films and documentaries over the course of its weekly discussion group.
 For a list of books, documentaries, films, and other media discussed by the group, click here.

 Guest speakers